NZMSA/2023-Phase-2/data-science/2. Training and Evaluation/README.md

     - You have chosen an appropriate algorithm for each dataset
 - Train and test a model
     - You have trained and tested your models appropriately
+    - You have reported the accuracy of your models on the training and test sets
     - You have printed a simple metric for each model's predictions and/or drawn a graph for linear regression
 - Evaluate the model
-    - You have used evaluation metrics for each model
+    - You have used evaluation metrics for each model, including (but not limited to) confusion matrix, precision, recall, F1-score
+    - You have have interpreted your confusion matrices, F1-scores etc. correctly via comments inside your notebook explaining what your specific metrics mean
     - You have used cross-validation
-    - You have graphically evaluated each model using confusion matrices, ROC curves, or otherwise
+    - You have graphically evaluated the performance of each model using ROC curves or otherwise
 - Summary
     - You have summarised what you have found during training and evaluation
     - You have concisely described the training and evaluation steps you have taken for each of your chosen datasets